eliwinkelman/eliwinkelman.github.io/_posts/2019-02-19-The-Trouble-with-Buoyancy-in-an-Elevator.md

 $$m_{a} = \rho V_{submerged}$$

 we see that the volume of the apple submerged isn't dependent on gravitational acceleration.
-So increasing the gravitational acceleration won't change the position of the ball and **it stays in the same place**.
+So increasing the gravitational acceleration won't change the position of the apple and **it stays in the same place**.

 What about the other method?